SWEET APPLE KUZU

 We love to mix apple juice with pear juice.

-Alter the apple for other seasonal fruits like pears or prunes.
+Alter the apple for other seasonal fruits like pears (peal them).

-You may use dried fruits like apricots *, goji berries and mulberries *.
+You may use dried fruits like apricots *, prunes, goji berries or mulberries *.

 Or, in the summer, add fresh strawberries, raspberries, blackberries or blueberries to your cup.